🔬 Adaptyv × Nucleate Berlin · Binder Design Competition 2025

 Residues 181-220 · F185 · Y217 hinges

-Disordered in apo; open in 2GDZ
+Disordered in apo; closes over substrate

 Yellow — NAD+ cofactor